-The Erwin Commercial Historic District is the nearest location with dining; at the time of this report, it houses at least one restaurant and a bakery.
+The Erwin Commercial Historic District is the nearest location with dining; at the time of this report, it houses at least one restaurant.
 The nearest concentration of local amenities is in Dunn, approximately five miles away.
 Many dining options exist either in Dunn or on Highway 421 between Dunn and Erwin.